Parth-2412/TheDrive/doc.md

 ## Core Architecture Principles

-- **Zero-Knowledge Storage**: The backend never sees the content that is stored and the private keys on the client machine .
-None of the data that is not mandatory to be shared leaves the server
+- **Zero-Knowledge Storage**: The backend never sees plaintext files or encryption keys.
+All files are encrypted client-side with unique keys before upload, and only encrypted metadata is stored in the database.
-- **Self-Sovereign Identity**: Users are identified by their public key , while the authentication and the decryption part is done on the basis of the private key which is always on the client machine and never leaves the device , hence maintaining trust that nothing out of the cient machine will ever be able to access the content uploaded by the user .
+- **Self-Sovereign Identity**: Users are identified by ED25519 public keys derived from BIP39 seed phrases using HKDF.
+Authentication uses signed challenges, and private keys never leave the client device.
 - **Per-File Encryption**: Each file is encrypted with a randomly generated AES-256-GCM key, which is then wrapped (encrypted) with the user's master key derived from their seed phrase.
-- **Separated Backend Architecture**: The Django backend handles storage, metadata, and user management, while the FastAPI AI node operates independently and uses public and private keypair to authenticate .
+- **Separated Backend Architecture**: The Django backend handles storage, metadata, and user management, while the FastAPI AI node operates independently and authenticates to the backend using its own ED25519 keypair.
-- **User-Controlled AI Access**: Not all files that are uploaded are sent to AI for the analysis .
-Only the files that the user chooses to send to AI are sent .
-Rest all files are kept on the server and does not go anywhere for processing
+- **User-Controlled AI Access**: Users explicitly enable AI processing for specific files or folders.
+The client decrypts files locally before sending plaintext to the chosen AI node for processing.
-- **Session-Based AI Processing**: AI nodes create temporary ChromaDB collections for chat sessions and take back or remove the unwanted data .
-Chunks that are processed are then encrytped with the AI node master(private) key
+- **Session-Based AI Processing**: AI nodes create temporary ChromaDB collections for chat sessions and purge all data when sessions are closed.
+Processed chunks are encrypted with the AI node's master key before storage.
-- **Signed Request Authentication**: All sensitive operations between client and AI node use signatures to verify user authorization and prevent unauthorized access.
+- **Signed Request Authentication**: All sensitive operations between client and AI node use ED25519 signatures to verify user authorization and prevent unauthorized access.
 - **Dual Database Architecture**: The backend uses PostgreSQL for metadata and encrypted chunks, while the AI node uses ChromaDB for temporary session-based vector storage and retrieval.

 ## Technology Stack